Low-Overhead Channel Estimation via 3D Extrapolation for TDD mmWave Massive MIMO Systems Under High-Mobility Scenarios: Simulations

 The simulation dataset is constructed using the MATLAB 5G toolbox \cite{MATLAB5G}.
 We consider a mmWave massive MIMO system with one BS and one single user.
 Uniform linear arrays (ULAs) are employed at the BS and the UE with $N_T = 32$ and $N_R = 4$.
 The system works in the TDD mode and operates with the OFDM modulation.
 The system comprises $52$ RBs, and each RB is formed by $12$ subcarriers and $14$ OFDM symbols according to the 5G specification \cite{3gpp2023ts38211}.
 In addition, the system follows the 5G frame structure shown in Fig. \ref{system} (e) with $\mu=3$ and $N_{slot}=8$, and note that the SRS period $T_{p} = 1$ ms (i.e., once per sub-frame).
 The SRS is configured at the last symbol index of each special slot.
-We adopt the clustered delay line (CDL)-B MIMO channel model to generate channel instances\cite{3gpp2022tr38901} at various UE mobility settings. $95$ channel instances are generated for constructing training and validation samples, and the BS transmits the SRS to the UE via these channel instances at the special slot of each sub-frame in $10$ frames (i.e., in total $100$ sub-frames / $800$ slots) at a signal-to-noise ratio (SNR) level of $5$ dB (i.e., $\gamma_{SNR}=5$ dB) and the UE mobility of 60 km/h (i.e., $v=60$ km/h). $5$ channel instances are generated for constructing testing samples, and the BS transmits the SRS to the UE via these channel instances at the special slots of $100$ sub-frames at different SNR levels.
+We adopt the clustered delay line (CDL)-B MIMO channel model to generate channel instances\cite{3gpp2022tr38901} at various UE mobility settings.
+The CDL-B channel model uses multiple clusters to characterize multipath propagation and supports a frequency range from $0.5$ GHz to $100$ GHz, which is widely adopted for link-level evaluation. $95$ channel instances are generated for constructing training and validation samples, and the BS transmits the SRS to the UE via these channel instances at the special slot of each sub-frame in $10$ frames (i.e., in total $100$ sub-frames / $800$ slots) at a signal-to-noise ratio (SNR) level of $5$ dB (i.e., $\gamma_{SNR}=5$ dB) and the UE mobility of 60 km/h (i.e., $v=60$ km/h). $5$ channel instances are generated for constructing testing samples, and the BS transmits the SRS to the UE via these channel instances at the special slots of $100$ sub-frames at different SNR levels.
 The SRS pattern is configured based on the spatial compression ratio $R_s$ and the frequency compression level $R_f$ as depicted in Section \ref{Sec.
 Sys.
 C}.
 As a result, for a given ($R_s$, $R_f$) pair, $9,500$ samples are generated for training ($9,000$ samples) and validation ($500$ samples); for a given ($R_s$, $R_f$, $\gamma_{SNR}$, $v$) pair, $500$ samples are generated for testing.
 The spatial compression ratios, frequency compression ratios, SNR levels, UE mobility, and other key system parameters are listed in Table \ref{SimulationSetup}.
 The hyper-parameter settings of the proposed KDD-SFCEN and the TUDCEN are shown in Table \ref{Hyper1} and Table \ref{Hyper2}, respectively.
+The model training processes are as follows.
+The KDD-SFCEN for uplink channel estimation is first trained with $L_1$ in (37), followed by training the UDCCN for uplink-downlink calibration with $L_2$ in (51), and finally, the DCEN for downlink channel extrapolation is trained with $L_3$ in (52), all based on the supervised learning paradigm.
+Specifically, $\mathbf{H}{\{s,0\}}$, ${\mathbf{H}^d} \{s,1\}$, and $\mathbf{H}^d\{s,t\}$ for $t =2,3,\ldots,N_{slot}-1$ are provided as labels for training the three models, respectively.
+By minimizing the three loss functions on the training samples with the Adam optimizer \cite{kingma2014adam} and validating the models on the validation samples, all three models are effectively trained and validated.